The Medico-Legal Importance and Use of Good Medical Records

 • Patient Consent: The consent given by the patient must be recorded, making sure that it takes into account all the above-mentioned aspects.

-When considering the medical record as a legal document, complete and accurate records are the best alibi for the provider and can stop a medico-legal claim from proceeding any further.
-Well-recorded patient records will contain answers to the fundamental questions such as who (details of the patient who was provided the treatment or service), when (the date and time when the patient was seen or when a test or other procedure was undertaken, or a treatment given), what (what was done, said, observed, instructed, or checked) and why (justification regarding why the decisions were taken with regard to patient care).
+Well-prepared patient records will contain answers to the fundamental questions such as who (details of the patient who was provided the treatment or service, the providers who administered the treatments), when (the date and time when the patient was seen or when a test or other procedure was undertaken, or a treatment given), what (what was done, said, observed, instructed, or checked) and why (justification regarding why the decisions were taken with regard to patient care).

 An important thing for providers to note is that any improper alteration of the medical records with a view to mislead the parties and the court in legal proceedings could lead to serious admonishment by a court.
 It could also prove to be the ground for regulatory criticism on occasions where there is a duty to maintain accurate medical records.